All comparisonsNote-taking apps

 Notejoy

-Coda fails first because tables and formula blocks must be configured before writing.
+Coda fails first because it breaks when tables and formula blocks must be configured before writing.

 Verdict